NCAR/SWM/swm_rust/README.md

 ### Features

-Features version is currently housed in `box_ver`.
+Features version is currently housed in `features`.
+This version uses nested for loops to updates arrays in the chosen type.
 Use features flags `box`, `vec`, `ndarray`, and `mdarray` to change array type.
 Default is to run with Box.
 For example, to run with Vec :

 `cargo run --features vec --release`

+### Zip ndarray

+In `zip_ndarray`, ndarray array types are used and filled using the `zip` function in place of nested for loops.
+This has shown to be the fastest method in serial.

+### Zip ndarray rayon

+In `zip_ndarray_rayon`, the code from `zip_ndarray` is parellized with shared memory using the `rayon` crate.
+This is done by replacing `.for_each` with `.par_for_each` in the zip function calls.
+The number of threads can by specified at compile time with

+`RAYON_NUM_THREADS={num}`

+### Grid size

+Grid size is a compile time argument.
+Default is 256x256.
+For example, to run on a 2048x2048 grid :

+`M=2048 N=2048 cargo run --release`

 ## Crates - packages for Rust